Handibot/handibot-hardware/models/README.md

 Handibot Base Model (STP) History
 =================================
-(We will make other types of models and production files available as appropriate and convenient, but these STP files represent the definitive version record for Handibot.)
+(We have selected STP files to provide the definitive versions of Handibot.
+Along with PDF BOM's in a separate folder, they consititute the reference design for Handibots and are stored here on GitHub.
+We will make other types of models, documentation, and production files available as appropriate and convenient.
+These we will strive to keep updated and available at sites that make exploration convenient.)

 * Initial Handibot V 1.00.00 (Publically shown at launch at HIW and Marker Faire, San Mateo, May 2013; earlier prototypes from 7/2012)
 * Handibot V 1.01.00 (from 9/10/2013; first Kickstarter Production version)